8bitbuddhist/PixelMaestro/docs/canvas.md

 canvas->offset = new Point(5, 1);
 ```

-By default, if the Pattern extends beyond the Pixel grid, the rest of the Pattern will not be drawn, and the empty space is filled by the Section's ColorAnimation.
+By default, if the Pattern extends beyond the Pixel grid, the rest of the Pattern will not be drawn, and the empty space is filled by the Section's Animation.
 However, setting `Pattern::repeat` to true wraps the Canvas to the opposite end of the grid, filling in this empty space.
+Note that scrolling changes the value of `offset`.

 ## Interactive Canvases
 For a demo on how to create an interactive Canvas, see the [CanvasDrawingArea](../gui/drawingarea/canvasdrawingarea.h) class in the PixelMaestro GUI.